2021 GMC Canyon Diesel

 Discuss the 2021 GMC Canyon Diesel in our GMC forum.

+Big mpg differences for 2WD models.
 The oil burner may get the boot with the 2022 model year.
-Competition is good for consumers.

 Canyon Diesel News